expressjs/expressjs.com/_includes/readmes/session.md

 #### Session.regenerate(callback)

-To regenerate the session simply invoke the method.
+To regenerate the session, simply invoke the method.
 Once complete, a new SID and `Session` instance will be initialized at `req.session` and the `callback` will be invoked.